DataDog/documentation/content/en/real_user_monitoring/guide/proxy-rum-data.md

 The Datadog intake origin now needs to be defined in your proxy implementation to ensure security.

-<strong>If you are still using a proxy with an older version of the Browser SDK, please consider upgrading to a newer version of the Browser SDK.</strong>
+<strong>If you are still using a proxy with an older version of the Browser SDK, we recommend upgrading to a newer version of the Browser SDK.</strong>

 ## Further Reading